 3. May Raise Cholesterol

 The saturated fats found in the butter of bulletproof coffee can also be responsible for raising cholesterol.
 Cholesterol is a substance our bodies need and that they produce on their own.
 It is also something we consume in the foods we eat.
-While it’s true that following low-carb diets have been known to increase good cholesterol levels and maintain or hold bad cholesterol levels in the body, the butter included in bulletproof coffee can be dangerous for those struggling to keep their numbers in normal ranges.
+While it’s true that following low-carb diets has been known to increase good cholesterol levels and maintain or hold bad cholesterol levels in the body, the butter included in bulletproof coffee can be dangerous for those struggling to keep their numbers in normal ranges.
 This is especially true if a person is still struggling with their cholesterol even after following a low-carb plan.

 Is Bulletproof Coffee Healthy?